aws-samples/redshift-application-api/assets/README.md

 &nbsp;

 ## Outline

 ## Questions and contact

-For questions on AWS Bookstore Demo App, or to contact the team, please leave a comment on GitHub.
+For questions on the AWS Bookstore Demo App, or to contact the team, please leave a comment on GitHub.